top of page

 Toxicity & Poisoning

-🚨 Dogs are highly sensitive to toxins—certain substances can induce seizures.
+Dogs are highly sensitive to certain substances, and accidental ingestion can trigger seizures.

 🦟 Insecticides & Rodenticides